Las Vegas, NV

 NER data shows an uptick in thefts around long holiday weekends.
 “Thieves know the crews are leaving on a Thursday night and not coming back until Tuesday,” said Shepherd.
 Designate someone to check on the site at random times during the holiday.
 Test to be sure that alarms, cameras and lighting are working.
 Consider moving smaller machines to a more secure area, or lifting items such as compressors with jobsite cranes.

-theft of equipment 5.
-Be accessible
+5. Be accessible

-“I stress that companies should reach out to local law enforcement to provide contact information and phone numbers in the event of an after hours emergency,” said Peters.
+theft of equipment “I stress that companies should reach out to local law enforcement to provide contact information and phone numbers in the event of an after hours emergency,” said Peters.
 Assign the task of reporting crimes to a staff member and give neighboring businesses a number to call if they see suspicious activity.

 6. Register your equipment